 - Westwind Acres- Fresh Meats

 This menu provides an example of one days worth of food choices your child can choose from.
+Both of our facilities are peanut and tree nut free.

 Sensitive care giving implies an ability to respond appropriately to a child’s needs of any kind, regardless of what they are and how they are expressed.
 At Jumper Bean we are sensitive to your child’s independence and are aware of the mix of needs and emotions.
 We address these needs with reassurance and encouragement.
 We are sensitive, responsive, cooperative, available, accepting and accessible to support your child.
 Making interactions as positive as possible creates happier children, parents, and caregivers.